LennyGonz/JavaScript-CheatSheet/README.md

 </p>

-You'll notice i have a workshop objec with a method on it that is `this` aware.
+You'll notice i have a workshop objectZ with a method on it that is `this` aware.
 That's called the `namespace pattern`

 how does the `this` keyword behave in the namespace pattern?